ibadetazemi/Statistical-Modelling-Project/README.md

 Challenges

-(Some challenges that I faced was learning how to use API's as well as time was a challenge.)
+(Some challenges that I faced was learning how to use API's, building a regression model as well as time was a challenge.)

 Future Goals